harshithsingh/Maxi-Code/README.md

 >>>So now there is nothing much to tell but we have have started our designing of the ppt and we might be able to finish by the *second update deadline*.
 >>>And the code we some small issues here and there but it is assured that it will be fixed.
 >>>So now , we can go a little slowly because our code is nearly complete and we divided our work equally .

+### Our third and last update
+>>> So now we have finished our ppt , code and finishing touches and now we are ready to pust it into the repository .
+>>> So , we had created an emphasis on public health which we had repaired the problems in our second update and now we have modified it nicely
+>>> now we have done our level best on our ppt and to extract it we we have made a pdf of the same ppt
+>>> We wish that this particular program will ome into action any moment.
+>>> we are **90%** good to go to push our folders for the submission